 We are not looking for screens of words uploaded to your blog, and we are not looking for a slideshow of photos uploaded to Flickr or a video uploaded to YouTube.

 The essence of new-media writing for us is great storytelling which uses anything and everything that digital media can offer, along with user/audience interactivity.
 It’s got to be something that couldn’t work in ‘old’ media.

 Whether you’re a student, a professional, an artist, a writer, a developer, a designer or an enthusiast, the competition is open to all.
 It’s also an international competition, open to all outside the UK.
 Entries do need to be in English.

 For the Competitions Rules click here

-Each emailed entry should contain an active URL for the judges to access your work.
+Each entry should contain an active URL for the judges to access your work.
 However, if your entry is for viewing on a mobile phone, wearable, or other electronic device, please provide clear instructions on how to view your piece.
-NB Make sure you include the word MAIN, STUDENT, DOT, or JOURNALISM in the subject line of the email, so we know which award/s you wish to be considered for.
+NB Make sure you include the word MAIN, STUDENT, DOT, or JOURNALISM in the subject line if entering by email, so we know which award/s you wish to be considered for.
 Students can submit to all of the categories; shortlisted journalistic pieces are also considered for the Main prize.

 Each entry should contain the following information within the text of the entry email:

 a. title of the work;